michiganrobotics/grizzle2025/_pages/education.md

 - **ROB 201 Calculus for the Modern Engineer**
 - **ROB 501 Mathematics for Robotics**

 Course notes for the EECS courses have been passed on to Professors Necmiye Ozay and Dimitra (Mika) Panagou.
-The material for
+The material for the Robotics courses is provided below.

 * [ROB 101 Computational Linear Algebra](https://robotics.umich.edu/academic-program/course-offerings/rob101/) (Homepage)